Last Updated on August 16, 2023

 Other online sources look great, but I’m only familiar with the ones I mentioned.

 If you need fewer materials, I recommend buying them locally from a florist or other floral outlet.
 You might pay a little more, but you’ll also save money by buying only what you need.

 If you want to use silk flowers, you can find a great selection online at sites like NearlyNatural, or at craft stores like Hobby Lobby and Michaels, or you might want to check out stores like Dollar Tree.
 I’ve found some surprising items there before.

 One quick tip, if I may.
-When using silk flowers, I always recommend staying with fresh greens if possible, as it will help to make your wreath looking more natural.
+When using silk flowers, I always recommend staying with fresh greens if possible, as it will help to make your wreath look more natural.

-In any case, you can still maintain your good karma by clicking on the FB “Like” button or the “Follow Me on Twitter” button (or both), on the right of this page.
-Or at a minimum, please share this post via one of the social share buttons below.
+If email’s not your thing, you can still maintain good karma by connecting with me on social media.
+Or do me a favor and share this post via one of the social share buttons below.

 Til next time,